 Healthcare organizations must perform due diligence on their third-party vendors.
 Any data breached by a vendor remains the organization's responsibility, along with the reputational, legal, and financial consequences.
 If a third party doesn’t comply with the organization's requirements, they are also at risk of non-compliance.

-A fully automated vendor risk management solution, like UpGuard Vendor Risk, can help organizations gain better visibility over third-party compliance, including NIST compliance.
+An automated vendor risk management tool can help organizations gain better visibility over third-party compliance, including NIST compliance.

 Vendor Risk fully automates the risk assessment processes through pre-built NIST questionnaires and automated remediation workflows for identified risks.